rittschapp/NodeJS-Covid-Graph-AWS-Lambda/README.md

  * Caching image so it does not need to be generated every time
  * Added test cases

-## Future Improvements: Next Steps
+## Future Improvements

+ * Look into accelerated Lambda startup (snapstart)
  * Handle waiting on graph without need of global variable (using 'promise')
  * Auto test & deploy on commit
- * Error handling
+ * Improvements to error handling (allow retrieval of stale image)
  * ~~Caching datafile so it doesn't need to download every time (takes too long)~~